markshapiro/graphql-db-projection/README.md

       type: new GraphQLList(PostType),

       resolve: (root, args, ctx, info) => {
-        const projectionOfPost = makeProjection(info);
-        const mongoProjection = toMongoProjection(projection)
+        const projectionOfPost = makeProjection(info);  //you can continue projecting posts fields const mongoProjection = toMongoProjection(projection)
         return db.collection('posts').findOne({ postedBy: root.id }, mongoProjection);
       },

-      // if data is outside of this db object and you don't need any fields for this, will omit this field:
+      // if posts data is outside of this object and you don't need any fields for this, will omit this field:
       projection: []
     }
   },